-How many permits will be available in 2018?
+How many permits will be available in 2019?

-The Utah Wildlife Board will set permit numbers for both the big game and antlerless hunts when it meets in late April 2018.
+The Utah Wildlife Board will set permit numbers for both the big game and antlerless hunts when it meets in early May 2019.

 This meeting occurs after the big game application period and before the antlerless application period.